 ABOUT PAUL REED

-Born in Sussex, England, Paul Reed is in his mid-40s and has a life-long interest in military history.
+Born in Sussex, England, Paul Reed is in his late-40s and has a life-long interest in military history.
 Encouraged by some good history teachers, he spent his teenage years interviewing veterans from the First World War and from this developed a great interest in the period.
 Over the next decade he acquired an unrivaled knowledge of the battlefields of the Western Front in France and Flanders, and was very active within the Western Front Association: regularly giving lectures and talks, and was at one time the Chairman of the Sussex Branch WFA.
 In the early 1990s he bought a house on the Somme with his wife, Kieron, and living in the middle of the battlefields was able to expand his knowledge even further.
 In the past few years he has lived between this house, and his home in the South-East of England.

 Today he is one of the leading historians on the subject of the First World War and has currently published seven books on the subject, including the critically acclaimed Great War Lives and Walking the Somme.